When you are thinking about home renovation, remodeling, or improvement, engineered wood flooring is one of the best options.

 - The top layer is a wood facade, while the center layers are made out of plywood, particleboard or fiberglass.
 These layers are glued together in opposing directions.
 So when there is high humidity, each layer counteracts the other’s natural tendency to expand or shrink.

 - Engineered wood flooring is difficult to repair.
 Once damaged, you have to change the entire block.

 - It is difficult to install.
 If it is not installed properly, there would be a chance of cracking.
 As a result, it will limit the durability.

 There are many flooring options in the market.
-But engineered hardwood is becoming very popular as it is a low cost, easy to maintain and aristocrat look.
+But engineered hardwood is becoming very popular as it is low cost, easy to maintain, and aristocratic look.
 You can use this flooring in bathrooms, kitchen, underground, anywhere in your home.